TNA Against All Odds (2005): Main event matches

 The TNA X Division Championship was contested for in an Iron Man match in the seventh match, as then-champion, A.J.
 Styles, defended the title against Christopher Daniels.
 The first fall of the match came when Daniels pinned Styles following bending Styles forward, placing Styles' head between his legs, tucked Styles' arms behind Styles' back, lifted him up, turned 90°, and dropped to the mat to force Styles' face into the mat in what Daniels dubbed the Angel's Wings.
 Styles scored the second fall by pinning Daniels with a roll-up, tying the match one fall apiece.
 Before the deciding fall to break the tie could take place, the thirty-minute time limit ran out.
 Daniels then demanded the match go into overtime/sudden death, which he was granted by Dusty Rhodes.
 The deciding pinfall saw Styles grab Daniels, lift him up, hold him upside down, trap Daniels' arms behind his legs, and jump forward to implant Daniels entire body into the mat in a move Styles dubbed the Styles Clash to retain the X Division Championship.

 The main event was for the NWA World Heavyweight Championship, in which defending champion, Jeff Jarrett, fought Kevin Nash.
 During the match, since Jarrett couldn't use his trademark guitar, Jarrett used a similar instrument, a cello.
 Jarrett went to hit Nash with the cello, however it broke before he could swing it.
 Later, Nash grabbed the broken cello and placed it on the canvass.
 He then followed by lifting up Jarrett onto his shoulders and dropping him onto the cello to perform what he dubbed the Jackknife Powerbomb.
-While lifting Jarrett, Nash accidentally knocked out the referee, according to the script.
+While lifting Jarrett, Nash accidentally knocked out the referee.
 With the referee unconscious, no one could count the pinfall.
 Monty Sopp then made his debut in TNA and attacked Nash, which led to a fight between the two.
 After the conclusion to the brawl, referee's tried to remove Sopp from the ringside area.
 Sean Waltman then made his debut in TNA and attacked Jarrett, which also led to a fight between them.
 A while later the match came to an end, when Jarrett hit Nash in the groin, grabbed him, and tripped him, which caused him to fall and force his face into the canvass, which completed Jarrett's finishing maneuver the Stroke.
 Jarrett then covered Nash for the pinfall victory and to retain the NWA World Heavyweight Championship.